 K is for Karaoke

-Host a karaoke party with people singing (or just lip-syncing) their favourite tunes - ask for donations at the door or if you're feeling cheeky then you could penalise the worst performance!
+Host a karaoke party with people singing (or just lip-syncing) their favourite tunes - ask for donations at the door.
+And, if you're feeling cheeky, you could even penalise the worst performance!

 L is for Lemonade

 Get inspired by our friends across the pond and make some homemade lemonade to sell to your neighbours.
 This easy recipe will get you started…

 M is for marshmallow eating contest

 Invite parents and kids around for an epic marshmallow eating contest - compete over how many can you fit into your mouth or how many you can eat in a minute!
 Charge people 20p per marshmallow.

 This is a great option for those who know a bit about their local area - charge £1 per person to take neighbours and friends for a fascinating walk-about where you can point out interesting sights or unusual flora and fauna.